Dynamics on Networks of Manifolds: Definitions and constructions

-\begin{empt} Let $G$ be a graph with a phase space function $\cP\colon G\to \Man$ and let $a$ be a node of $G$.
-We then have a graph $\{a\}$ with one node and no arrows.
-Denote the inclusion of $\{a\}$ in $G$ by $\iota_a$ and the inclusion into its input tree $I(a)$ by $j_a$.
+\begin{proof} Let~$a$ be a~node of the graph~$G$.
+We then have a~graph $\{a\}$ with one node and no arrows.
+Denote the inclusion of $\{a\}$ in~$G$ by $\iota_a$ and the inclusion into its input tree $I(a)$ by $j_a$.
 Then the diagram of maps of graphs

 commutes.
-By Remark~\ref{rmrk:2.16} we have a commuting diagram of maps of manifolds
+By Remark~\ref{rmrk:2.16} we have a~commuting diagram of maps of manifolds